 I have been considering starting a blog (technically again) for a while now but I couldn’t convince myself that I had something worth saying.
-But after being inspired by a few different people that even just documenting what you have learned can make useful and worthwhile content.
+But after being inspired by a fewdifferentpeople that even just documenting what you have learned can make useful and worthwhile content.
 I don’t expect a large audience — but this is more about me and my journey than anything.

 The subjects for the posts here will be varied; Certainly lots of technical posts about what I am learning at my new job but I would expect some scientific, social and possibly even the occasional political thought to come by as well.